bloxastudio/cryptosouvenirs/Readme.md

 **👉 Learn more about the project on our Chainlink Hackathon 2022 project submission [here](https://devpost.com/software/cryptosouvenirs).**

+You can find the token metadata and artwork in the _assets/tokens_ folder.

 ## Quick Start

 Before you start working run the `npm run bootstrap` and `npm run build` commands in the root folder.